 Another survival horror video game, Dino Crisis was released in 1999 for playstation, barely making the cut for our badass female video game characters from the ’90s.
 Releases for other consoles followed in 2010.

 Surely inspired by Jurassic Park, the characters fight dinosaurs that have been brought to the island from the past through a rift in spacetime.

-The game has three endings, but the best of them is the first in the video below, where Regina blows the T-Rex up with a remote explosive after she says, “End of the line for you, handsome.
+The game has three endings, but my favorite is when Regina blows the T-Rex up with a remote explosive and says, “End of the line for you, handsome.
 You’re extinct!”